seanreed1111/sql-recipes/recipes.md

 | tricia  |  2589407    |  1294703.5000     |
 +---------+-------------+-------------------+
 ```
-## Use as many grouping columns as necessary to achieve as fine-grained a summary as you require.
-The earlier query that shows the number of messages per sender is a coarse summary.
+## Use as many grouping columns as necessary to achieve as fine-grained a SUMmary as you require.
+The earlier query that shows the number of messages per sender is a coarse SUMmary.
 To be more specific and find out how many messages each sender sent from each host, use two grouping columns.
 This produces a result with nested groups (groups within groups):

 SELECT sender, srchost, COUNT(sender) FROM mail
 GROUP BY sender, srchost;